C2dricLeroy/Javascript-algorithm/README.md

 - 132 : What is between?
 - 133 : Expressions Matter
 - 134 : Sum without highest and lowest number
+- 135 : If you can't sleep, just count sheep!!